Billionaire Branson soars to space aboard Virgin Galactic flight | Technology

 "We're here to make space more accessible to all," an exuberant Branson, 70, said shortly after embracing his grandchildren following the flight.
 "Welcome to the dawn of a new space age."
 The success of the flight also gave the flamboyant entrepreneur bragging rights in a highly publicized rivalry with fellow billionaire Jeff Bezos, the Amazon online retail mogul who had hoped to fly into space first aboard his own space company's rocket.

 "Congratulations on the flight," Bezos said on Instagram.
-"Can’t wait to join the club!"
-Space industry executives, future customers and other well-wishers were on hand for a festive gathering to witness the launch, which was livestreamed in a presentation hosted by late-night television comedian Stephen Colbert.
-Joining the reception was another billionaire space industry pioneer, Elon Musk, who is also founder of electric carmaker Tesla Inc .
+"Can't wait to join the club!"
+Space industry executives, future customers, and other well-wishers were on hand for a festive gathering to witness the launch, which was live-streamed in a presentation hosted by late-night television comedian Stephen Colbert.
+Joining the reception was another billionaire space industry pioneer, Elon Musk, who is also the founder of electric carmaker Tesla Inc.

 Grammy-nominated R&B singer Khalid performed his forthcoming single "New Normal" after the flight.
 The gleaming white spaceplane was carried aloft attached to the underside of the dual-fuselage jet VMS Eve (named for Branson's late mother) from Spaceport America, a state-owned facility near the aptly named town of Truth or Consequences.
 Virgin Galactic leases a large section of the facility.